haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 It should be written as a short block of text.
 Some use of bullet points is allowed, but the output should not be fully bullet-pointed

 This should conatin:
-*   A brief overview of the child or young person’s circumstances.
+*   A brief overview of the child or young person’s history circumstances.
 *   A summary of how to communicate with the child or young person, and how best to engage them in decision making.

+The summary of their history should be a brief story of their life so far.
+It should include positive points about them.
+Description of some of their challenges and diagnoses are allowed, but these should not be the entire focus.
+Do not mention the child's current age or school year.

 ## Summary of the Views, Interests and Aspirations of the Child and Their Parent, or of the Young Person
 **This summary should also be approximately 500 words or 3000 characters.**
-*It should not be in bullet points, but must be arranged under the following four subheadings.*
+**It must be arranged under the following four subheadings and must not be in bullet points.**

 **Views**
 This should be a summary of the views of the child and the family.
 You must state how this information was collected, including if another person provided this information on the child or young person’s behalf.